DinisCruz/Book_Software_Quality/content/21.From-Audio/to-fix-transcription/Testing/5000 percent code coverage.md

-**5000 percent code coverage.**
+### 5000% code coverage

-A big blind spot in development occurs with the idea that even a hundred percent code coverage is too much.
-The key concept is that 100% or 99% code coverage isn't the summit, isn't where you want to go.
-That is base camp, that is the beginning of a journey that allows you to do all sorts of other tests and all sorts of other analysis.
+A big blind spot in development is the idea that even 100% code coverage is too much.
+The key concept is that 100% or 99% code coverage isn't your summit.
+100% is base camp, the beginning of a journey that will allow you to do all sorts of other tests and analysis.

-So, the logic is that you use code coverage as an analysis tools, you use code coverage as a way to understand what a particular question is actually doing.
+The logic is that you use code coverage as an analysis tool, and as a way to understand what a particular question is doing.
-So what you have is a code coverage allows you to much better answer questions.
-So, for example, I want to make sure that I have 100% code coverage on all my exposed controllers for example.
+Code coverage allows you to answer questions in much greater detail.

-So, I want to make sure that if I look at my browser automation, or my network automation tests, they are hitting 100% of my controllers.
-Now, it doesn't matter to me if that moment in time I actually have point eyes or later tests for those controllers that actually checks something, that actually invoke that code, that might not be good enough.
+For example, I want to make sure that I have 100% code coverage on all my exposed controllers.
+I want to make sure that if I look at my browser automation, or my network automation tests, they are hitting 100% of my controllers.
+Now, it doesn't matter to me if at that moment in time I have .i's or later tests for those controllers that check something or that invoke that code.
+That might not be good enough.

-I want to know what happens in that particular scenario which in this case is web based requests to a particular controller.
-So, in a way you don't need 100% code coverage, you need a thousand, you need two thousand, five thousand.
-You need a huge amount of code coverage because ultimately, each method should be hit more than once, each method should be hit from all sorts of different cases.
+I want to know what happens in a particular scenario, which in this case is web-based requests to a particular controller.
+I don't need 100% code coverage, I need 1000%, or 2000%, or even 5000%.
+I need a huge amount of code coverage because ultimately, each method should be hit more than once, and each method should be hit from all sorts of different cases.

-In fact, your code coverage should ultimately match your use cases, should match every work flow that exists because that is actually another very interesting question.
-If I take all your accepted use cases, and I have the said tests for the current user contract, i.e. everything the user expects to do when interacting application, and I look at the coverage of the application.
+In fact, my code coverage should ultimately match my use cases, and every workflow that exists.
+This brings us to another very interesting question.
+If I take all your accepted use cases, and I have the said tests for the current user contract, i.e. everything the user expects to do when interacting application, I look at the coverage of the application.

-If I want to get 70% let's say on a web tier, what is the rest?
-What is the other code that currently cannot be invoked using normal piece of interaction?
-And in most cases what you find is that code or vulnerabilities actually that exist there just waiting one day to be invoked.
+If I want to get, let's say, 70% on a web tier, what is the rest?
+What is the other code that currently cannot be invoked using a normal piece of interaction?
+In most cases you will find the other code or vulnerabilities that exist there, waiting to be invoked.

-Same thing the next year, I have an API layer, okay so you find and invoke every single method on that API.
+If I do the same exercise the following year, but now I have an API layer, I find and invoke every single method on that API.
 If I don't get 100% code coverage on all my code, what else is there?
 What kind of scenario currently exists in the code that I am not able to replicate in my tests?

-Because that is the big question, the big question is, is there any part of the code that will be triggered by some event, some scenario?
-And you need to understand where those scenarios are, I need to test it because especially if you want to fix it, how can you fix a scenario that you don't even understand?
+Because that is the big question: is there any part of the code that will be triggered by some event?
+And I need to understand where those scenarios are, I need to test the code, especially if I want to fix it.
+How can I fix a scenario that I don't even understand?

-So, ultimately what you want isn't 100% that is actually very narrowing, what you want is a thousand, five thousand percent code coverage.
+Ultimately, what we want isn't 100%, because 100% is actually very narrowing.
+What we want is a 1000%, or even 5000%, code coverage.